 - 2 teaspoons chipotle chili powder (see note 2)

 - 1 teaspoon ground coriander

 - 2 pounds ground turkey

-- Heat oil in a large stock pot or Dutch oven over medium-high heat until shimmering.
-Add onions, celery, chili powder, cumin, cayenne pepper, 1/2 teaspoon salt, and 1/4 teaspoon pepper.
-Cook until vegetables have softened, 7 to 10 minutes.
+- In a large stock pot or Dutch oven over medium-high heat, heat olive oil until shimmering.
+Add onions, bell pepper, chili powder, cumin, oregano, chipotle chili powder, thyme, coriander, ½ teaspoon salt, and ¼ teaspoon pepper.
+Cook until vegetables have softened, about 7 to 10 minutes.

 - Stir in garlic until fragrant, about 30 seconds.
 Add turkey and cook, breaking up the clumps with a spoon, until the turkey is no longer pink, about 5 minutes.
 Stir in kidney beans, tomatoes, tomato puree, and bay leaf.
 Bring to a simmer and cook uncovered for 30 minutes.